rappdw/chatgpt-data/README.md

 ### User Engagement Reports
 - `user_engagement_report.csv`: Report of user engagement levels (high, medium, low, none) based on average message count across all periods
-- `non_engaged_users_report.csv`: Report of users who have never engaged across all tracked periods
+- `non_engaged_users_report.csv`: Report of users who have never engaged (either across all tracked periods or only in the latest period, depending on the `--latest-period-only` option)

 ## Development